abnerrjo/BlogSourceCode/source/_posts/2014-09-30-creating-user-authentication-with-code-igniter.markdown

 It's totally clean and intuitive, and it contains the only necessary to put it together.

-In today's post I show you how to make a simple code authentification using it.
+In today's post I show you how to make a simple code authentication using it.
 Let's go!

 -> [Click here to download the complete example]({{ root_url }}/downloads/code/auth.zip) <-